AngeloGaeta1990/knowledge-test/README.md

   * #### Buttons positioning
      * **BUG** The space between the next and exit buttons on the question page was varying too much depending on the screen size.

-    * **CAUSE** The buttons are part of a flexbox and the gap declaration was in pixels rather than a percentage.
-Also in the media query the two buttons were spaced as much as possible in pixels.
+    * **CAUSE** The buttons are part of a flexbox and the gap declaration was setting tha gap in pixels rather than using a percentage.
+Also in the media query the two buttons were spaced as much as possible using pixels metrics.

     * **FIX** In the CSS declaration the gap space is now set as a percentage, and does not take more than 10%-30% of the total width depending on the screen size.